 for the critical work of Habitat and the partners who make their work possible.

 We as a society are becoming more aware of resources that are wasted as a result of the use of single-use plastics, food waste, and transportation.
 However, another big resource sink is our own homes.
-Energy costs American homeowners and businesses a substantial amount of money – about $190 billion per year, and of that massive amount, nearly 30% is wasted.
+Energy costs and energy waste American homeowners and businesses a substantial amount of money – about $190 billion per year, and of that massive amount, nearly 30% is wasted.

 5 Ways to Reduce Energy Waste